 A fair few shops, beginning at the intersection near Dino Park and then continuing down Taina Road.

-Approx prices on a few things we purchased (as of 2017):
+Approx prices on a few things we purchase:

 Singlets 100 Baht

 Sunglasses 100-200 Baht (we got 10 sunnies for 90-100 Baht from one vendor)